rhodijn/toc/README.md

 ## Description

-As soon as the scanned pdf-file (named «barcode.pdf», where barcode is the actual barcode ot the bibliographic item) is placed in a folder on a computer or on Sharepoint, the script will upload it to a public server and add a 856 field to the MARC21 record in Alma.
+As soon as the scanned pdf-file (named ```barcode.pdf```, where ```barcode``` is the actual barcode ot the bibliographic item) is placed in a folder on a computer or on Sharepoint, the script will upload it to a public server and add a 856 field to the MARC21 record in Alma.

 ## Getting Started